courtneygrace40/MassSurveys/README.md

 ## Analysis

-I used data from the 2023 survey to complete this analysis, as that was the most recent survey conducted and published.
+I used data from the 2023 and 2021 surveys to complete this analysis, as they were the most recent surveys conducted and published.
 I used data from the document provided with the information and created a Google Sheet.
 I corrected some of the headers to have no spacing errors and deleted the confidence intervals.
 Then, I replaced all of the ** with NA to better fit the format of dataframes in R.

 I downloaded these sheets as CSV files and imported them into R. From here, I wrangled the data, including:

   - Renaming categories to be more readable on graphs; "CONSIDER" = "Seriously considering suicide, past year", for example
-  - Pivoting the two tables into long format
+  - Pivoting the tables into long format
-  - Combining the two dataframes
+  - Combining dataframes
   - Converting the percentage points into proportions
-  - Filtering for race, sex, and grade as demographics
+  - Filtering for race, sex, grade, and sexuality/gender identity as demographics
   - Setting demographics as factors

 ## Visualization